mvoseismic/webobs/README.md

 | -------------| -------------------|
 | *copy_heli.sh* | Script to copy today's helicorder plots to *notWebobs*.
 Runs as a cronjob every minute.
 Currently disabled.|

+## xhelis

+* HTML file to display multiple helicorder plots in a formst for the homedisplay tablets.
+* xhelis.html.1 is currently installed on *webobs*.

 ## Author

 Roderick Stewart, Dormant Services Ltd